Vedant-Varshney/PlaylistContinuationRecSys/strategy.md

 approx. ~20,000 _for each playlist_ with as high a recall as possible.
 - Consider including more recent songs from the wider Spotify library before the space reduction.
 - Do not use the song characteristics here, we will use that later.

+- Construct an implicit feedback, playlist-song matrix.
+1 if song i in playlist j.
+0 otherwise.
-- Build a WRMF model using only embeddings.
+- Build a WRMF model to factorise the matrix and find the latent embeddings.
+- Output song embeddings and playlist embeddings.
-- Output song embeddings for 20,000 songs per playlist.
+- Use the embeddings to find the top 20,000 songs for each playlist.
+- Use these 20,000 songs from now on.

 *Step 2.* Playlist embeddings.
-- Use a conditional LSTM/GRU model to build a new set of playlist embeddings from the song embeddings.
+- Use a conditional LSTM/GRU model to build a new set of playlist embeddings from the song embeddings (only 20,000 per playlist)
 - Use a learned representation of the categorical data (artist_name, album_name, tags?) to set an/the initial state for the first LSTM cell.
 - Output an embedding for each playlist.
 The goal here is to capture the information contained in the overall flow of the playlist, not just its constituent songs.
+- Proceed with these new playlist embeddings or blend with those from WRMF.

 *Step 3.* Gradient boosted trees for final song ranking per playlist.
 - Can finally use song characteristics as features.
+-